“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Can you freeze chaffles?

 In most instances, yes.
-I’ve had no issues freezing these.
-But the reality is that they’re so easy that it takes no time to whip up!
+I've had no issues freezing these.

 I find that an air fryer works best for reheating and making them even crunchier.